 Paid advertising, such as TV commercials and direct mail, are usually out of reach cost-wise for many small businesses.
 Plus, those formats are not nearly as effective as they used to be, and may not even be the right vehicles to reach your target audience.

 Digital marketing has opened up entirely new and more affordable channels for small business advertising.
-For instance, options such as social media, search engine optimization (SEO), influencer partnerships, email marketing, and community building can all help small business marketers distribute quality content that cost-effectively builds brand awareness across their key audiences.
+For instance, options such as social media, search engine optimisation (SEO), influencer partnerships, email marketing, and community building can all help small business marketers distribute quality content that cost-effectively builds brand awareness across their key audiences.

 2. Creating content is as easy as sharing your expertise – customers are looking for education, not hard sales pitches.

 In the age of the Internet, consumers are more informed than ever before.
-Perhaps that’s why as many as 70% of customers prefer to learn about a company through an article, blog, or other source instead of an ad.
+Perhaps that’s why as many as 70% of customers prefer to learn about a company through an article, blog, or other sources instead of an ad.
 Content marketing helps you create and distribute valuable content that educates potential customers about your brand, which can also help increase your conversion rates.

 Effective content is trustworthy, high-quality content.
 For this reason, blogging can be one of the easiest and most effective ways for small business owners to build trust with your audience because, over time, you can establish yourself as an authority on a particular subject or industry.
 However, trust doesn’t happen overnight.
 You have to consistently deliver content that’s valuable and shareable.
 This is why blogging can be a great marketing tool because, when done well, as it fosters conversations that enable customers and prospects to get to know, trust, and like you over a period of time.
 As a result, when they’re ready to buy (or know someone who is), your company will be the first company that comes to mind.